-The ultimate goals in investigating the incidence and impacts of predator prey interactions involves determining prey identities, dietary proportions, and abundances or biomass consumed by the predator (reviewed by Pompanon et al., 2012).
-Developments in eDNA extraction and metabarcoding techniques are demonstrating reliability for environmental monitoring (Thomsen & Willerslev 2015; Stat et al. 2019) and utility for achieving these goals by: (i) identifying species at high taxonomic resolution and when missed by other methods (Bowen & Iverson, 2013; Stat et al. 2019); (ii) estimating dietary proportions and reconstructing biomass and abundances of prey consumed through relative genetic importance (Thomas et al., 2014; Deagle et al., 2019; Cavallo et al., 2020); (iii) identifying species’ intraspecific genetic diversity within environmental samples for wildlife forensic purposes and sample population estimation (Sigsgaard et al., 2016; Seersholm et al., 2018).
+A key goal of investigating predator prey interactions involve determining prey inter- and intra-specific diversity, dietary proportions, and abundances or biomass consumed by the predator (reviewed by Pompanon et al., 2012).
+Developments in eDNA extraction and metabarcoding techniques are demonstrating reliability for this level of environmental monitoring (Thomsen & Willerslev 2015) by: (i) identifying prey at high taxonomic resolution and when missed by other methods (Bowen & Iverson, 2013; Stat et al. 2019); (ii) estimating dietary proportions, reconstructing biomass and abundances of prey consumed through relative genetic importance (Deagle et al., 2019); (iii) identifying species’ intraspecific genetic diversity within environmental samples for wildlife forensics and population estimation (Sigsgaard et al., 2016; Seersholm et al., 2018; Tsuji et al., 2020).

-An emerging wildlife conflict in southeastern Australia involves the recovery of long-nosed fur seal (Arctocephalus forsteri) and their potential to threaten populations of the culturally valued little penguin (Eudyptula minor).
-The fur seals were decimated by massive over-exploitation during the 1800’s for the fur trade and culling into the 1900’s due to perceived competition for resources with fishermen (Shaughnessy et al., 1999).
-Long-nosed fur seals are the only mainland Australian seal species with increasing population trends, reported at 97,200 in the state of South Australia (2013–14 census; Shaughnessy et al., 2015), and where an estimated 83% of their known pup production occurs.
-Total estimates of mainland Australian seal populations prior to sealing were never made, however it is noteworthy that the recent recovery of long-nosed fur seals likely represents a small fraction of their population prior to European colonisation (Ling, 2014).
+One wildlife conflict in southeastern Australia involves the recovery of long-nosed fur seals (Arctocephalus forsteri) and their potential to threaten populations of little penguin (Eudyptula minor).
+The fur seals were decimated by fur trade through the 1800’s and culling into the late 1900’s due to perceived competition for resources with fishermen (Shaughnessy et al., 1999).
+Long-nosed fur seals are the only mainland Australian seal species with increasing population trends, reported at 97,200 in the state of South Australia (2013–14 census; Shaughnessy et al., 2015) where an estimated 83% of their recorded pup production occurs.
+While the original population size is unknown, harvesting records suggest that the current population represents a small fraction of that prior to European colonisation and exploitation (Ling, 2014).

-Little penguins are a popular tourist attraction and locally valued species to communities across southern Australia (Tisdell & Wilson, 2012), with an estimated 470,000 little penguin individuals (BirdLife International, 2021).
-Yet, 60% of sites have unknown population trends, 29% of colonies are deteriorating and most persist on offshore islands in southern Australia where they are difficult to census (BirdLife International, 2021).
-Major threats and contributors to decline include: (i) changes in land-use and land-based predators introduced by European settlers (Dann, 1991; Rout et al., 2014), (ii) inscreasing susceptibility to hyperthermia during increasingly frequent terrestrial heat waves (Lauren Tworkowski, La Trobe University, unpublished data), and (iii) large-scale changes to foods web caused by ocean warming and competition with marine fisheries (Ropert-Coudert et al., 2019).
-Little penguins and other seabirds have been identified in the diets of juveniles, sub- and adult male long-nosed fur seals, at two locations in southern Australia and at relatively low frequencies (Page et al. 2005; Hardy et al. 2017; Goldsworthy et al. 2019).
-However, penguin abundances consumed and predation impacts have been difficult to estimate.estimate.
-Page et al. (2005) estimated penguin abundance and biomass consumed based on the presence of distinguishing remains (1 skull and/or 1 pair of wings = 1 individual).
-For ‘unquantifiable remains’, such as feathers, Page et al. (2005) proposed a single scat containing feathers was equivalent to a single bird consumed.
-However, mass-balanced trophodynamic modelling in the Great Australian Bight marine ecosystem suggested that previous estimates of penguin biomass consumed, and thus predator impacts were likely overestimated (Goldsworthy et al. 2013).
+Little penguins are a popular tourist attraction and valued species to communities across southern Australia (Tisdell & Wilson, 2012), and estimated at 470,000 individuals (BirdLife International, 2021).
+Yet, 60% of sites have unknown population trends, 29% of colonies are declining, most persist on offshore islands in southern Australia and are difficult to census (BirdLife International, 2021).
+Major contributors to decline include: (i) changes in land-use and predators introduced by European settlers (Dann, 1991; Kirkwood et al., 2014), (ii) susceptibility to hyperthermia during more frequent terrestrial heat waves (Lauren Tworkowski, La Trobe University, unpublished data), and (iii) large-scale changes to food webs caused by climate change and competition with fisheries (Ropert-Coudert et al., 2019).
+Little penguins and other seabirds were identified in juvenile, sub-adult, and adult male long-nosed fur seals diets, at two locations in southern Australia and at relatively low frequencies (Page et al. 2005; Hardy et al. 2017; Goldsworthy et al. 2019).
+However, the number of penguins consumed and the impact are unknown, particularly for ‘unquantifiable remains’, such as feathers and when prey are not consumed whole..
+Page et al. (2005) proposed a single scat containing feathers was equivalent to a single bird consumed; however, mass-balanced trophodynamic modelling in the Great Australian Bight marine ecosystem suggested that this likely overestimated predation (Goldsworthy et al. 2013).